-Individuals 15 years or older registered in all three registers, SweTrau, NTDB and TITCO cohort. >15 years was the cut off because everything below that activates trauma team for pediatrics in many cases and is also used in various studies as the age limit(3)(4)(5).
+Individuals 15 years or older registered in all three registers, SweTrau, NTDB and TITCO cohort.
+We will use >15 years as the cut off because everything below that activates trauma team for pediatrics in many cases and is also used in various studies as the age limit(3)(4)(5).

 Data sources/measurement